-- examine proposed investments in Australia that are subject to the Policy, the Foreign Acquisitions and Takeovers Act 1975 (the Act) and supporting legislation, and to make recommendations to the Treasurer and other Treasury portfolio ministers on these proposals; - advise the Treasurer on the operation of the Policy and the Act; - foster an awareness and understanding, both in Australia and abroad, of the Policy and the Act; - provide guidance to foreign persons and their representatives or agents on the Policy and the Act; - monitor and ensure compliance with the Policy and the Act; and - provide advice to the Treasurer on the Policy and related matters.14
+- examine proposed investments in Australia that are subject to the Policy, the Foreign Acquisitions and Takeovers Act 1975 (Cth) (the Act) and supporting legislation, and to make recommendations to the Treasurer and other Treasury portfolio ministers on these proposals; - advise the Treasurer on the operation of the Policy and the Act; - foster an awareness and understanding, both in Australia and abroad, of the Policy and the Act; - provide guidance to foreign persons and their representatives or agents on the Policy and the Act; - monitor and ensure compliance with the Policy and the Act; and - provide advice to the Treasurer on the Policy and related matters.

-Foreign Influence Transparency Scheme Act 2018
+Foreign Influence Transparency Scheme Act 2018 (Cth)

-The Attorney-General's Department manages the Foreign Influence Transparency Scheme Act 2018.
-The scheme came into effect in 2019 and although not focussed on critical technologies, the scheme may provide some means of determining foreign influence in certain circumstances.
-This Act is applied across government tenders however does not apply a deep supply chain assessment in the development of critical technologies.
+The Attorney-General's Department manages the Foreign Influence Transparency Scheme Act 2018 (Cth) (the Scheme).
+The Scheme came into effect in 2019 and, although not focused on critical technologies, may provide some means of determining foreign influence in certain circumstances.
+This Scheme is applied across government tenders; however, does not apply a deep supply chain assessment in the development of critical technologies.

-Security of Critical Infrastructure Act 2018
+Security of Critical Infrastructure Act 2018 (Cth)